Thyde0000/MotionSensor/README.md

 | Web dashboard | Add ESP8266WebServer + captive portal for Wi‑Fi provisioning |

 ---

+## 🔐 Security Notes

+- Uses `client.setInsecure()` in ESP sketch (not safe for production).
+For enhanced security:
+  - Store **Telegram's ISRG Root X1** certificate on device
+  - Use `client.setTrustAnchors()`
+- Telegram and DB credentials are kept in Lambda environment variables

+---

 ## 📝 License
 This project is released under the **MIT License** – see `LICENSE` for details.